Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 The Best Years: 2009, 2010, 2014

 Take the 2010 Mustang, for example.
-It came packing a 4.0L V6 or a beefy 4.6L V8 with 315 horses under the hood (in the GT).
+It came packing a 4.0L V6 or a robust 4.6L V8 with 315 horses under the hood (in the GT).
 You could pick between a 5-speed manual or automatic, and it sipped fuel at a reasonable 17 city/26 highway mpg.

 - Ford SYNC (because talking to your car is cool)